 An important challenge when dealing with service composition, especially with computationally complex services, is the efficient routing of service requests among a set of providers.
-OGSA (Open Grid Services Architecture) [10] compliant Grid systems are rapidly emerging and are widely accepted.
-These Grid systems provide support to efficiently invoke and use individual services in the Grid in a request/reply style.
-However, they do not support service composition and process execution.
-In contrast, the focus of state-of-the-art process support systems is not at all or only marginally oriented towards a tight integration into a Grid Environment.
+OGSA (Open Grid Services Architecture) [13] compliant grid systems are rapidly emerging and are widely accepted.
+These grid systems provide support for the efficient invocation and usage of individual services in the grid in a request/reply style.
+However, they do neither support service composition nor process execution.
+In contrast, the focus of state-of-the-art process support systems is not at all or only marginally oriented towards a tight integration into a grid environment.
+In what follows, we introduce an approach that combines (data stream) processes and (service) grid environments.

-4.1 Bringing Service Composition to the Grid
+5.1 Bringing Service Composition to the Grid

-Although OSIRIS, the starting point of our integrated DSM and Grid Infrastructure, is quite powerful in doing distributed process management, it does not yet follow OGSA or WS-RF [11], the de facto standard for Grid Environments.
-It does also not make use of the enhanced features offered in the globus toolkit [5] (the reference implementation of OGSA) like, for example, resource management and security.
-In our current work, we aim to bring support for service composition to the Grid, which is done by extracting some of the ideas that can be found in OSIRIS, and integrate those with current standards and services which have recently emerged in the Grid Community.
-This will result in a set of new OGSA compliant services enhancing current Grid Infrastructures with the ability of recursive process composition.
+Although OSIRIS, the starting point of our integrated DSM and grid infrastructure, is quite powerful in doing distributed process management, it does not yet follow OGSA or WS-RF [14], the de facto standard for grid environments.
+It does also not make use of the enhanced features offered in the globus toolkit [8] (the reference implementation of OGSA) like, for example, resource management and security.
+In our current work, we aim to bring support for service composition to the grid, which is done by extracting some of the ideas that can be found in OSIRIS, and integrate those with current standards and services which have recently emerged in the grid community.
+This will result in a set of new OGSA compliant services enhancing current grid infrastructures with the ability of recursive process composition.